RenatoHS/guide_survie_osstidburn/_book/09-ce_que_tu_dois_apporter.md

 * Water.
 There is no water source on site.
 We suggest 2L per person per day.
 * Food
 * Tent
-* Tarps (It often rains during this period of the year)
+* Tarps (It often rains during this time of the year)
-* Sleeping bags, blankets, coats, etc. (Bring enough warm stuff to be comfortable during cool nights -- you’ll need more than you might think!)
+* One or more sleeping bags, blankets, warm coats, etc. (bring more warm stuff than you think you need!)
-* Cooker, cooler, bowl, utensils, fuel, saucepan and kitchen accessories
+* Stove, cooler, bowl, utensils, fuel, pots and kitchen gear
 * Fire extinguisher
-* Eco-friendly soap and dishwashing liquid
+* Eco-friendly soap and dish soap
 * BRING YOUR OWN CUP!
-You never know when the bar will be open
+You never know when a bar will pop up
 * Light: headlamp, flashlight, EL Wire for you or your tent.
-Avoid glowsticks — they are neither reusable nor ecological.
+Avoid glowsticks — they’re not reusable or eco-friendly
 * Shade structures: parasols, fabrics.
 You need something to protect yourself from the sun… and the rain!
 * Duct tape and rope
 * Insect repellent
 * Sunscreen
-* Bags for garbage and recycling
+* Trash bags and recycling bags
 * Portable ashtray for smokers
 * First aid kit
 * Camping chair
-* Accessories, banners, signage or decoration that could make the experience more enjoyable for you and your neighbours
+* Accessories, flags, signs or decorations to improve your experience and your neighbors
 * Ear plugs
-* Disinfecting wipes
+* Wet wipes
 * Hand sanitizer

 **CLOTHING**

-* Clothing for both warm and cool temperatures – Expect hot days and chilly nights
+* Warm and light clothes.
+Be ready for hot days and cool nights
-* Several pairs of socks, in case of rain
+* Several pairs of socks in case of rain or cold
 * Raincoat and rain boots
 * Costumes

 **EXTRAS**

 * Musical instruments
-* Gifts to give to new friends
+* Gifts to offer new friends
 * Makeup
-* Juggling accessories
+* Flow toys or juggling gear
-* Your openness, your generosity, your sense of humor, and your smile
+* Your open mind, generosity, sense of humor, and smile

 <h2><span> WHAT YOU SHOULD NOT BRING </span></h2>

 * Lasers
 * Firearms
-* Items that create MOOP – feathers, confetti, glitter, etc.
+* Items that generate MOOP – feathers, confetti, glitter, sand, dried flowers, etc.
-* Over packaged items: avoid packaging or discard it before you leave home
+* Overpackaged goods – avoid or unwrap before you come
 * Fireworks/rockets
-* Polystyrene/styrofoam accessories
+* Styrofoam or polystyrene items
 * Pets
-* Glass containers of any kind, if possible.
-Opt for cans.
+* Avoid glass containers whenever possible—use cans instead